-Make an Informed deals on and Votelli
+Make an Informed decision and VOTEII

 I checked back to re-read some of my previous Voter Guide messages simply because I don't want to repeat myself year after year.
 Fuggetaboutit!
 The message must remain the same for this issue.